Skip to main content

 Language limitations:

-• Unsupported language pairs default to Instant > Review workflow
+• Unsupported language pairs default to Instant > Review workflow and skip the AI Review stage.

-• Jobs with languages that lack MT support cannot be submitted
+• Jobs with languages that lack MT support cannot be submitted.

 Linguist Interface